casper-network/ceps/text/0095-nft-standard.md

 - **On-chain metadata**:
   - Contract stores all its NFT's metadata onchain.
-  - Typically, it its dictionary by `token_metadata` Uref on a contract level where key is a `token_id` and value is a metadata itself.
+  - Typically, it is stored as a dictionary under `token_metadata` Uref on a contract level where key is a `token_id` and value is a metadata itself.
 - **Off-chain metadata**:
   - Additionally, CEP-95 supports traditional off-chain metadata retrieval via a URI.
   - Contracts can provide a `token_uri` within its onchain metadata that itself links to external metadata (e.g., hosted on IPFS or HTTP servers).